I get it.

 In most environments, the bottom 10% of the call center agents only produce about 60% of the financial gain on average.
 Unfortunately, because there are volume requirements (especially during busy season) we are reluctant to hold the low performers accountable for their efforts since there is nowhere else to turn.

-By bringing on an outsource partner that gives you a cushion, you are able to stay more consistent in your internal policy execution bringing down your overall cost, in some cases more than the total investment you will make in the outsource partners.
+By bringing on an outsourced CX partner that gives you a cushion, you are able to stay more consistent in your internal policy execution bringing down your overall cost.
+In some cases, more than the total investment you will make in the outsource partners.

 5.)
 New product launches / Test offers

 We’d all love to be a little more creative but we realize that once we release a new promotion or Standard Operating Procedure to the floor we are often stuck with the mindset that it creates, either positive or negative.
-Consider using an external contact center for executing tests and developing benchmarks results that can be brought back into your center with established goals.
+Consider using an external customer support partner for executing tests and developing benchmark results that can be brought back into your center with established goals.

 6.)
 Keep your talented people on the most important stuff